In part 1 we saw a simple implementation of a linked list, but it only works with a particular structure:

 We can move the break comparison *p == link

-into the while condition, and update *p
+condition, and update *p

 after the